Slicer/SlicerLanguagePacks/HowToUse.md

   - Option A: `Weblate`.
 Download selected langauges directly from Weblate.
 This allows getting the most recent translations immediately, which is useful for translators wanting to test their translated application immediately.
   - Option B: `GitHub`.
 Download all languages from [SlicerLanguageTranslations](https://github.com/Slicer/SlicerLanguageTranslations) repository.
 This is the fastest way to get updated translation files for all languages, but these translations files are updated only once a day.
 - Compile the translation files and install them into the application by clicking `Update translation files` button.
+- Select the desired language in the `Application languge` list
-- Click `Restart the application` button to start using the new translation files.
+- Click `Restart the application` button to start using the new translation files in the user interface.

 ![](Docs/LanguageTools.png)